mrocklin/thesis/nwp.md

 ### WRF

 Because of these benefits and costs the federal government has supported the production and maintenance of high performance numerical codes for the short-term simulation and forecast of the weather.
 Along with several other federal and university groups the National Center for Atmospheric Research (NCAR) maintains the Weather Research Forecast model (WRF), which serves as a base for both research (ARW) and operational (NMW) codes.
-It is written in Fortran and MPI by a dedicated team of software developers.
+It is written in Fortran and MPI and maintained by a dedicated team of software developers.

 It is used by a broad community of meteorologists and weather service professionals without computational expertise.
 External control is managed through a set of Fortran namelists that specify model parameters.